lekman/vscode-sidebar-terminal/README.md

 A: Button functionality has been implemented.
 Check WebView communication.

 **Q: Shell doesn't start**
-A: Verify that the `sidebarTerminal.shell` setting has the correct shell path.
+A: Verify that the `aiTerminal.shell` setting has the correct shell path.

 **Q: Japanese/Unicode characters are garbled**
 A: Change terminal character encoding to UTF-8.
 IME support has been added.